Saturday, 30 November 2024

 An interesting wreck from the 17th century has been found in England.

-A sailing vessel was found at the entrance to the Thames at a depth of 110m.
+Listen to this article A sailing vessel was found at the entrance to the Thames at a depth of 110m.
 The vessel most probably belonged to the English Royal Africa Company.
 This is indicated by the artefacts that were found at the ship’s resting place.
-The entire operation was carried out by Odyssey Marine Exploration, a company that is
+The entire operation was carried out by Odyssey Marine Exploration,

 Published: September 25, 2011 - 10:05